support-vector-dynamics/instructional_resources/README.md

-# Documentation
+# Indstructional Resources

-This repository is a hub for a wide variety of code-based documentation.
+This repository is a hub for a wide variety of code-based instructional resources.

 ## Installation